-- a) Recognise the indicators of autism that would signal the need for further assessment, and conditions which may co-occur with autism. - b) Be aware of some of the key differences between learning disability, autism, mental health conditions and learning difficulties - and understand that individuals may experience more than one of these, or other neurodevelopmental conditions at the same time. - c) Promote equal access to autism diagnostic assessment, recognising that there may be some girls and women who present with less traditionally obvious characteristics, leading to them historically being excluded from assessment and diagnosis. - d) Recognise that autistic people can be misdiagnosed and those who display less traditionally obvious characteristics may be masking their difficulties, which can be a barrier to diagnosis and that this may occur in relation to women and girls, men and boys, as well as those who are gender fluid or non-binary. - e) Know why timely identification of autism is important and the likely outcomes if assessment for diagnosis is delayed. - f) Explain the benefits of an assessment for diagnosis of autism with sensitivity and in a way that is appropriate to the autistic person and their families and carers. - g) Avoid the tendency to underestimate the capabilities of less verbal individuals and overestimate the capabilities of those who are more verbal, recognising that receptive and expressive language may affect a person's ability to engage in conversation/interaction. - h) Be aware of relevant specialist services and support networks locally and nationally and appropriately refer autistic people to them. - i) Effectively engage with both the autistic person themselves and with families and carers providing care and support.
+- a) Recognise the indicators of autism that would signal the need for further assessment and conditions which may co-occur with autism. - b) Be aware of some of the key differences between learning disability, autism, mental health conditions and learning difficulties and understand that individuals may experience more than one of these, or other neurodevelopmental conditions at the same time. - c) Promote equal access to autism diagnostic assessment, recognising that there may be some girls and women who present with less traditionally obvious characteristics, leading to them historically being excluded from assessment and diagnosis. - d) Recognise that those who display less traditionally obvious characteristics may be masking their difficulties, which can be a barrier to diagnosis and that this may occur in relation to women and girls, men and boys, as well as those who are gender fluid or non-binary. - e) Know why timely identification of autism is important and the likely outcomes if assessment for diagnosis is delayed. - f) Explain the benefits of an assessment for diagnosis of autism with sensitivity and in a way that is appropriate to the autistic person and their families and carers. - g) Avoid the tendency to underestimate less verbal individuals and overestimate those who are more verbal. - h) Be aware of relevant specialist services and support networks locally and nationally and appropriately refer autistic people to them. - i) Effectively engage with both the autistic person themselves and with families and carers providing care and support.

-- a) Gather and synthesise information from appropriate sources (including previous histories and assessments), in partnership with the autistic person and others to facilitate person centred diagnostic assessment, recognising that gender and age can have an impact upon the presentation of autism. - b) Conduct a comprehensive diagnostic assessment for autism (if appropriate to role), utilising appropriate assessment tools and considering differential diagnoses and comorbidities. - c) Listen, ask questions and obtain further information, with due sensitivity as part of a person-centred assessment. - d) Appraise information obtained, taking account of neurodiversity and the possibility of associated conditions, for example, epilepsy; physical disabilities; mental health problems and neurodevelopmental diagnoses. - e) Appraise complex, incomplete, ambiguous and conflicting information, synthesising key factors from the appraisal, and identifying those elements that may need to be pursued further. - f) Work with the multi-disciplinary team to develop a formulation based on all available data. - g) Develop a differential diagnosis (if appropriate to role), recognising key diagnostic biases and common errors (including diagnostic overshadowing and masking) and the issues relating to diagnosis in the face of ambiguity and incomplete data. - h) Develop a profile of an autistic person's strengths, needs, skills and impairments. - i) Recognise the experience of autistic people, their families and carers and communicate with sensitivity about the identification of autism and related implications, whilst taking a positive view of the lives of autistic people and not perpetuating negative stereotypes.
-18 19 20 - j) Support autistic people to access referral for social care assessment and other post assessment services.
-This may include providing necessary support whilst awaiting further assessment evidence. - k) Record the information gathered concisely and accurately in compliance with local protocols, legal and professional requirements. - I) Work effectively with colleagues and the multi-professional team, to collate and share data across organisations in compliance with local protocols, legal and professional requirements.
+- a) Gather and synthesise information from appropriate sources (including previous histories and assessments), in partnership with the autistic person and others to facilitate person centred diagnostic assessment, recognising that gender and age can have an impact upon the presentation of autism. - b) Conduct a comprehensive diagnostic assessment for autism, utilising appropriate assessment tools and considering differential diagnoses and comorbidities.

+- c) Listen, ask questions and obtain further information, with due sensitivity as part of a person-centred assessment. - d) Appraise information obtained, taking account of potential associated conditions, for example, epilepsy; physical disabilities; and mental health problems. - e) Appraise complex, incomplete, ambiguous and conflicting information, synthesising key factors from the appraisal, and identifying those elements that may need to be pursued further. - Work with the multi-disciplinary team to develop a formulation based on all available data. - g) Develop a differential diagnosis, recognising key diagnostic biases and common errors (including diagnostic overshadowing and masking) and the issues relating to diagnosis in the face of ambiguity and incomplete data. - h) Develop a profile of an autistic person's strengths, needs, skills and impairments. - Recognise the experience of autistic people, their families and carers and communicate with sensitivity about the identification of autism and related implications, whilst taking a positive view of the lives of autistic people and not perpetuating negative stereotypes.161718 - j) Support autistic people to access post-assessment support services including referral for social care assessment.
+This may include providing necessary support whilst awaiting further assessment evidence - k) Record the information gathered concisely and accurately in compliance with local protocols, legal and professional requirements. - Work effectively with colleagues and the multi- professional team, to collate and share data across organisations in compliance with local protocols, legal and professional requirements.